Topps Chrome vs Topps Flagship: What's the Difference?

 You’re standing in the card aisle — or scrolling Amazon — and you see two boxes with the same player on the front, the same year, nearly the same logo.
 One says Topps Series 1.
 One says Topps Chrome.
 The Chrome one costs noticeably more.
 Same cards, right?

 Not quite.
-They share a checklist and a design, but they are two deliberately different products, released at different times, made of different material, aimed at different collectors.
+They share a design and draw from the same player pool, but they are two deliberately different products, released at different times, made of different material, built on different checklists, aimed at different collectors.
 Here’s exactly how Topps Chrome and Topps flagship differ — and, more usefully, which one you should buy.

 (If you’re still sorting out the bigger brand picture — Topps vs Bowman vs Panini — start with our brand landscape guide and come back here for the Chrome-vs-flagship detail.)